todd-cook/Effective-Scala-with-Project-Euler/README.md

 Effective Scala is quick, efficient, and understandable.

 Goal: solve the problems efficiently, using Scala effectively.
-By Products: A library of utilities for solving mathematical problems; examples of the practical applications of mathematics.
+By-products: A library of utilities for solving mathematical problems; examples of the practical applications of mathematics.

 How to use this project: